 We also encourage students to make deliberate efforts to ensure their own psychological and physical health during their graduate training through appropriate health-enhancing and stress-reducing activities.
 At the same time, we are aware that graduate school can be a difficult and stressful time in a student's life, and conflicts with other students, with faculty, or with a student's advisor can occur.
 The stresses of graduate school also may contribute to physical or psychological difficulties as well.
 There are a number of avenues of support should a student experience difficulty.
-Students should turn first to their primary advisor or to the Director of Clinical Training for advice and direction.
+Students should turn first to their primary advisor or to the Director of Clinical Training for direction.
 Some students feel the need for additional psychological support, and may seek personal therapy during their graduate training.
-The

-Director of Clinical Training can provide names and agencies of referral sources.
+The Director of Clinical Training posts names and agencies of referral sources on our Psych Grad Program Canvas Project Site.